 1 tablespoon zest from 1 lemon

 1 whole butterflied boneless leg of lamb, carefully trimmed of internal fat and connective tissue, 10 to 12 pounds

 Adjust oven rack to lower-middle position and preheat oven to 275°F (135°C).
 Heat olive oil in a small saucepan over medium heat until shimmering.
 Add garlic, shallot, anchovies, rosemary, lemon zest, and red pepper flakes.
 Cook, stirring occasionally, until shallots and garlic are softened, about 5 minutes.
 Transfer to a small bowl.
 Add salt and pepper and mix with a fork to combine.

 Rub half of mixture inside butterflied lamb leg.
 Roll leg and tie securely at 1-inch intervals with butcher's twine.
 Rub remaining mixture over exterior of lamb.
 Cook immediately or let rest uncovered in the refrigerator for up to one night for best flavor and texture.

 When ready to cook, place lamb on a wire rack set in a foil-lined rimmed baking sheet.
-Transfer to oven and roast until an instant read thermometer inserted into coolest section of lamb registers 125°F to 130°F (52°C - 54°C) for medium-rare, or 130°F to 135°F for medium (54°C - 57°C), 3 to 3 1/2 hours.
+Transfer to oven and roast until an instant-read thermometer inserted into coolest section of lamb registers 125°F to 130°F (52° to 54°C) for medium-rare, or 130°F to 135°F for medium (54° to 57°C), 3 to 3 1/2 hours.
 Remove from oven and let rest for 40 minutes.